 Since beets are full of amazing nutrients, I still find ways to incorporate them into my diet.
-That’s how this beet shake was born.
+That’s how this beet smoothie was born.
 With just a few ingredients, it’s simple to make and delicious to drink.
 And it doesn’t taste like dirt.

 - The pigments in red and yellow beets provide antioxidant protection

-- High in iron
+- Beets are high in iron

-For more health benefits of beetroot check out this article Five health benefits of beetroot.
+- For more health benefits of beetroot check out this article Five health benefits of beetroot.

 - This nutrient-dense beet smoothie is super simple to make with just 4 ingredients that you probably already have in your kitchen.

 - Use red or golden beets.